MattiKannisto/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

     - Only characters 'A', 'T', 'G' and 'C' are allowed.
 If the DNA sequence contains other characters, it will not be added (**DONE**)
   - The DNA sequences will be stored in an SQL database (**DONE**)
 - The user can browse his/her DNA sequences (**DONE**)
-- The user can export the DNA sequence in FASTA format
 - The user can generate a list of primers for a selected DNA sequence (**DONE**)
   - The primers generated will contain an automatically generated name and a sequence corresponding to the region it anneals to in the DNA sequence (**DONE**)
   - The primers will be added to the SQL database and mapped to the DNA sequence they are used to sequence (**DONE**)